 The use of ePhytos:

-- pave the way for Morocco to exchange other types of data with trading partners
+- paves the way for Morocco to exchange other types of data with trading partners

-Once the project is complete we will measure the time taken for border compliance for agri-food imports and exports using the weighing process and/or ePhytos to assess our impact on time and cost of trading.
+We will measure the time taken for border compliance for agri-food imports and exports using ePhytos to assess our impact on time and cost of trading.
 We will also look for evidence of wider benefits for society such as increased opportunities for small and medium-sized enterprises.